gavinwahl/django-postgres-queue/README.rst

 - With at-least-once delivery, a postgres transaction has to be held open for the duration of the task.
 For long running tasks, this can cause table bloat and performance problems.
+- When a task crashes or raises an exception under at-least-once delivery, it immediately becomes eligible to be retried.
+If you want to implement a retry delay, you must catch exceptions and requeue the task with a delay.
+If your task crashes without throwing an exception (eg SIGKILL), you could end up in an endless retry loop that prevents other tasks from being processed.

 How it works